Side Project • AI Diagramming

 Monthly Revenue

-MRR from ~30 paying customers after switching to usage-based pricing.
+MRR from 30 initial customers on usage-based pricing.

 30%